-Causes and Solutions for Yard Drainage Problems
+Causes of and Solutions for Yard Drainage Problems

 First, proper drainage is important to protect the structural integrity of your home's foundation.
 If water or excess moisture sits against your foundation for any length of time, it's silently causing damage that is extraordinarily expensive to repair.
 In fact, many homeowners' insurance policies will not cover foundation damage.